Hardware Connection Guide

 When entering access control, change both USB Port 1 baudrate and USB Port 2 baudrate to 19200.

-Go to the previous screen and change the output protocol of the device
+Go to the previous screen and change the output protocol of the device.
+Touch DEVICE OUTPUT.

 Change both USB Port 1 and USB Port 2 to ASCII 1.